hackers4f/hackers4fun-writeups/challenges/Misc/Reto_16_H&B_Gr33tings_Pr0F3s0R_F4lk3n/README.md

 - **Category:** Misc
 - **Difficulty:** Medium-Low

 - NORAD COC analysts detect unusual traffic.
 The incident is transferred to the FBI, they make arrests to a teenager named David.
 You can help us discover secrets ...
-The format H4F {md5}.

 ## Objetivo